SkrideOne/cx/rust_docs/simd_handbook.md

-# SIMD best practices in Rust nightly 1.90 (Best Practice 2025)
+# SIMD best practices in Rust nightly 1.91 (Best Practice 2025)

 ## Overview

 Single Instruction Multiple Data (SIMD) enables parallel execution of the same operation on multiple data elements.
 Modern CPUs provide SSE/AVX on x86/x86‑64 and NEON on ARM, but support varies across CPU generations.
 Rust’s `std::simd` module (requires the nightly compiler and `#![feature(portable_simd)]`) offers a **portable abstraction** that compiles to the best available instructions and falls back to scalar code when the target CPU lacks a SIMD unit (see *doc.rust-lang.org*).
 Each SIMD vector type has lanes (parallel elements) and provides element‑wise arithmetic and bitwise operations, comparisons and reduction functions; a separate **Mask** type encodes per‑lane booleans.

 SIMD programming is powerful but error‑prone.
 Performance depends on data alignment, lane count, CPU features and algorithm choice.
-The following methodological guide for Rust 1.90 nightly compiles best‑practice ideas from 2024–2025 literature (GitHub, *linebender.org*).
+The following methodological guide for Rust nightly 1.91 compiles best‑practice ideas from 2024–2025 literature (GitHub, *linebender.org*).
+Nightly 1.91 maintains the same `portable_simd` API and also allows many `std::arch` intrinsics without pointer arguments to be called from safe code when the appropriate target features are enabled【684066008670463†L134-L140】.
 It covers **typical SIMD use‑cases, atypical patterns, performance and quality considerations, and CPU‑feature management**.
 The guidelines use `std::simd` when available and mention safe abstractions such as **pulp** for runtime dispatch.

 ---